Kaylor-I/Java-JSON-GET-POST/README.md

 If you get a 5xx response, let us know and we’ll help you out.

 The candidate.hubteam.com domain is set up with a permissive cross-origin policy, so you can POST to it from any location in a browser if you choose to implement in an in-browser JS solution.

-Evaluation
-When you’re done, this page will update with a form to upload your code.
-We’ll evaluate you based on three things:

-First and foremost, if you complete the project within three hours.
-Next, the time from when you click the start button below to the time you submit a correct solution.
-Finally, the quality of code you submit.
-We’re looking for simplicity, clarity and readability over cleverness or flexbility.
-We think you should be able to complete this project in a single sitting, so try to allocate a single block if you can.